DiaPorntipa/nssn-fmc-data-compilation/README.md

-# Bushfire_data_analytics
+# nssn-fmc-data-compilation

-The notebooks in this repository is used for in-situ and remote VPD /FMC data analytics
+This repository is using for data processing and compilation of in-situ and remote DFMC/VPD/Soil moisture data frpm several sources for furthur analysis.

+See Documentation.pdf for more details.